BehaVerify: Verifying Temporal Logic Specifications for Behavior Trees: Introduction

 \subsection{The Blackboard}

 In certain situations, such as when multiple nodes need to use the result of a computation, it can be useful to read and write information in a centralized location.
-This sort of shared memory is frequently called a Blackboard \cite{py_trees} \cite{broder_2014_unreal} \cite{unrealengine} \cite{cryengine}.
+This sort of shared memory is frequently called a Blackboard \CiteAsRef{PyTrees,broder2014unreal,unrealengine,cryengine}.
 Unfortunately, there are also drawbacks to using Blackboards.
-As \cite{shoulson_garcia_jones_mead_badler_2011_parameterizing_bt} points out, Blackboards can make BTs difficult to understand and reduce sub-tree reuse.
-Ultimately, however, the fact remains that in many cases there are substantial benefits to using a Blackboard, and various implementations, such as py\_trees seek to alleviate some of the aspects by creating visualization tools for blackboards \cite{py_trees}.
+As \CiteAsText{shoulson2011MIG} points out, Blackboards can make BTs difficult to understand and reduce sub-tree reuse.
+Ultimately, however, the fact remains that in many cases there are substantial benefits to using a Blackboard, and various implementations, such as PyTrees seek to alleviate some of the aspects by creating visualization tools for blackboards \CiteAsRef{PyTrees}.
 Accordingly, BehaVerify supports Blackboard variables.